-The implementation of sub c., will be monitored and the impact will be measured through the following key performance indicators:
+The implementation of sub c. will be monitored and its impact measured through the following key performance indicators:

-- 1. Quantity of cooperative training at every level of the educational system. - 2.
-Contribution of cooperatives towards the reduction of poverty. - 3.
-Number of awareness workshops held. - 4.
-Number of individuals participated in awareness workshops. - 5.
-Number of training material developed. - 6.
-Number of cooperatives and cooperatives movement members trained. - 7.
-Number of government officials trained. - 8.
-Cooperative education incorporated into the school curriculum - 9.
-Total amount spent on cooperatives capacity-building.

-- 10. Number of investment incentives implemented. - 11.
-A Cooperative Development Fund (CDF) is established. - 12.
-Funds for the CDF are reserved in the governments annual budget. - 13.
-Financial injection of financial cooperatives in the fund is realized. - 14.
-Number of tax incentives established. - 15.
-Number of start-up grants provided to cooperatives. - 16.
-Share of fund's operating costs is offset by the government. - 17.
-Cooperative inter-lending framework for emerging cooperatives realized. - 18.
+- 1. Quantity of cooperative training at every level of the educational system - 2.
+Contribution of cooperatives towards the reduction of poverty - 3.
+Number of awareness workshops held - 4.
+Number of individuals who have participated in awareness workshops - 5.
+Number of training materials developed - 6.
+Number of cooperatives and cooperative movement members trained - 7.
+Number of government officials trained - 8.
+Incorporation of cooperative education into the school curriculum - 9.
+Total amount spent on cooperative capacity-building - 10.
+Number of investment incentives implemented - 11.
+A Cooperative Development Fund (CDF) established - 12.
+Funds for the CDF reserved in the government's annual budget - 13.
+Financial injection of financial cooperatives in the fund realized - 14.
+Number of tax incentives established - 15.
+Number of start-up grants provided to cooperatives - 16.
+Share of fund's operating costs offset by the government - 17.
+Cooperative inter-lending framework for emerging cooperatives realized - 18.
 Cooperative Solidarity Fund realized.